Projects

 We're installing a new signalised pedestrian crossing near the Greek Orthodox Church on the corner of Centre Road and Balmoral Avenue in Bentleigh, improving safety and connectivity for pedestrians.

-Project update - February 2025
+Project update - July 2025

 As part of this project, we are also installing a raised crossing across Balmoral Avenue to support safe pedestrian movement between the pedestrian lights, the Greek Orthodox Church and the relocated bus stop on the north side of Centre Road.

-The raised crossing will encourage drivers to slow down as they enter or exit the intersection, and give way to pedestrians crossing Balmoral Avenue.
+The raised crossing will encourage drivers to slow down as they enter or exit the intersection and give way to pedestrians crossing Balmoral Avenue.

-What to expect during works
+What to expect

 About the project